 As a last resort (if none of the above methods work), try replacing the pipes that connect to the toilet.
 There is a good chance they are old and haven’t been replaced in over a decade.
 This is easy to spot when you have a newish toilet but old looking pipes.
 A small change in this area could improve the flush power by double.
 Changing pipes is close to intermediate territory, but isn’t too bad if you stick to a small section.

 A few adjustments here and there make a big difference to the consistency of a flush.
 Keeping these tips in mind will prolong the life of a toilet while keeping everyone in the household happy.
-Then you can also read our guide to choosing a new toilet here.
+Then you can also read our top 10 toilet guide on the best toilets to choosing here.